S3 method for sens_each

 Details

-argument let's you get the plots back in different formats
+The layout argument let's you get the plots back in different formats

-when multiple dependent variables are requested via dv_name
+when multiple dependent variables are requested via dv_name.

 Use

-to get the plots back in a list if multiple dependent variables are requested otherwise a single plot is returned.Use
+defaultto get the plots back in a list if multiple dependent variables are requested otherwise a single plot is returned.Use

-to get a single plot, with parameters in columns and dependent variables in rows.Use
+facet_gridto get a single plot, with parameters in columns and dependent variables in rows.Use

-, with both the parameter name and the dependent variable name in the strip.Use
+facet_wrapto get a plot with faceted usingggplot2::facet_wrap(), with both the parameter name and the dependent variable name in the strip.Use

-, a list of plots will be returned when multiple
+When grid is TRUE, a list of plots will be returned when multiple

 dependent variables are requested.